ylhua/ylhua.github.io/_pages/about.md

 </td>
 <td style="padding:20px;width:70%;vertical-align:middle;border: none" align="left">
 <b>Semantic Nerf in unbounded scene for autonomous driving</b><br>
-This project is for semantic auto-labeling task in autonomous driving scene and I do this project independently.
-I use nerf, which has show significant performance in novel view sythesis, to achieve muti-view generation and get the semantic label. <br>
+This project is for the semantic auto-labeling task in the autonomous driving scene and I do this project independently.
+I use nerf, which has show significant performance in novel view synthesis, to achieve muti-view generation and get the semantic label. <br>
 <a href="../huahua/Semantic Nerf in unbounded scene for autonomous driving scene.html" target="_blank"><i class="fas fa-fw fa-globe"></i>Projectpage</a> /
 </td>
 </tr>